 In this chapter, we describe the BIOS settings for the MC-1100 embedded computer.
-The BIOS is a set of input/output control routines for peripherals.
-The BIOS is used to initialize basic peripherals and helps boot the operating system before the operating system is loaded.
-The BIOS setup allows the user to modify the system configurations of these basic input/output peripherals.
+The BIOS is a set of input/output control routines for peripherals, which can be used to initialize the basic peripheral settings.
+The BIOS firmware helps boot the system before the operating system is loaded.
+The BIOS setup allows the user to modify the system configuration for basic input/output peripherals.
 All of the configurations are stored in the CMOS RAM, which has a backup battery power in case the computer is not connected to a power source.
 Consequently, the data stored in the CMOS RAM is retained when the system is rebooted or the power is disconnected.